 - Governor's Award for Excellence in Teaching History

 First given in 1998, the Governor’s Award is presented to an outstanding certified teacher of Pacific Northwest history in an accredited K-12 school in Washington or to a nonprofit organization.
 The awards committee welcomes nominations of persons who demonstrate effective teaching by any measure of excellence.
 This may include, but is not limited to the use and development and an innovative curriculum, consistent effectiveness in utilizing Pacific Northwest history in either the classroom or the community over an extended period of time, the advancement of Pacific Northwest history as a field of academic inquiry, a lasting impact on students, the use or development of innovative technology, and the encouragement of Pacific Northwest themes in History Day presentations.
 The award includes $750 and a Gold Star of recognition.

 - Peace and Friendship Awards

-Presented to a Native American and a second individual, each of whom have advanced public understanding of the cultural diversity of the peoples of Washington State.
+First given in 1975, one of the two Peace and Friendship Awards is presented to a Native Americanand the other to a non-Native individual who has advanced public understanding of the cultural diversity of the peoples of Washington State.
 Winners receive a framed President Jefferson Peace and Friendship Medal with certificate.
 If nominating for both awards, submit separate nomination materials.